Trump deports 238 ‘gang members’ to El Salvador: What’s the controversy?

 Trump and Putin to discuss proposed Ukraine ceasefire this week

-Here is what happened, and whether it violated the court order.
+Here is what happened and whether it violated the court order:

 What happened?

-El Salvador President Nayib Bukele said on Sunday that his country had received 238 members of the Venezuelan gang Tren de Aragua and an additional 23 members of the Salvadoran gang MS-13 from the US.
+El Salvador President Nayib Bukele said on Sunday that his country had received 238 Tren de Aragua members and an additional 23 members of the Salvadoran gang MS-13 from the US.

 Bukele had agreed to jail members of these groups on behalf of the US in a meeting with Secretary of State Marco Rubio last month.

-He added that these deportees were in the custody of the Central American country’s Centre for the Confinement of Terrorism (CECOT) for a one-year period that could be extended.
+He said these deportees were in the custody of the Central American country’s Centre for the Confinement of Terrorism (CECOT) for a one-year period that could be extended.

 During Trump’s inauguration speech, he said he would invoke the 1798 Alien Enemies Act.
 On Saturday, Trump signed a proclamation invoking that 227-year-old law.
 The proclamation claims that Tren de Aragua is “perpetrating, attempting, and threatening an invasion or predatory incursion” against US territory.
 It adds that all Venezuelan citizens aged 14 or older “who are members of” the gang and are not naturalised or lawful permanent US citizens are liable to be restrained and removed as “Alien Enemies”.

-After Trump’s order, federal judge James Boasberg, the chief judge of the District Court for the District of Columbia, issued a temporary restraining order to block Trump’s ability to exercise wartime powers to carry out deportations.
+After Trump’s order, federal Judge James Boasberg, the chief judge of the District Court for the District of Columbia, issued a temporary restraining order to block Trump’s ability to exercise wartime powers to carry out deportations.
 This was during a hearing on Saturday sought by the American Civil Liberties Union.

 But hours later, Bukele confirmed that the Trump administration had nevertheless gone ahead with the deportations.
-He shared a snippet of a news article about the judge’s ruling, captioning it: “Oopsie … Too late”, with a crying-with-laughter emoji.
+He shared a snippet of a news article about the judge’s ruling, captioning it: “Oopsie … Too late” with a crying-with-laughter emoji.

-What is the Alien Enemies Act and how does it work?
+What is the Alien Enemies Act, and how does it work?

-The Alien Enemies Act allows the US president to detain or deport non-citizens during wartime conditions.
+The Alien Enemies Act allows US presidents to detain or deport noncitizens during wartime.
 In 1798, the US was preparing for what it believed was a war with France.
 The law was introduced to prevent immigrants from sympathising with the French.

 The law allows the president to carry out these deportations without a hearing and based only on citizenship.

-The Act has been invoked only three times before, during the War of 1812, World War I and World War II.
+The act has been invoked only three times before, during the War of 1812, World War I and World War II.

 Why is this controversial?

-While Trump and his allies have argued that the US is at threat of “invasion” of undocumented immigrants, critics say the president is wrongly invoking the wartime law.
+While Trump and his allies have argued that the US is at threat of “invasion” by undocumented immigrants, critics said the president is wrongly invoking the wartime law.

-An explainer published by the Brennan Center for Justice last year says invoking the Act “in peacetime to bypass conventional immigration law would be a staggering abuse”.
+An explainer published by the Brennan Center for Justice last year said invoking the act “in peacetime to bypass conventional immigration law would be a staggering abuse”.

-“The courts should strike down any attempted peacetime use of the Alien Enemies Act,” it adds.
+“The courts should strike down any attempted peacetime use of the Alien Enemies Act,” it added.

 The Fifth Amendment of the US Constitution protects the right to a grand jury.
 “No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury,” it states, adding that wartime is one of the few exceptions to this.